schierproducts/schier-api-documentation/src/grease-monkey/projects/index.md

 [See Kitchen Fixtures](/grease-monkey/kitchen-fixtures)
 :::

-::: details unique_local_requirements <span class="code-note">boolean</span>
+::: details available_for_submission <span class="code-note">boolean</span>
-If the jurisdiction in which the project resides has unique requirements; preventing Grease Monkey from accurately recommending a product.
+If the project has the necessary values completed and Grease Monkey has verified that it is valid for submission for pre-approval
 :::